Africa lacks preparedness for virus vaccine roll-out : WHO

 African countries will be partially subsidised by the COVAX global Covid-19 distribution scheme.

-The World Bank has also set aside $12 billion (10.1 billion euros) to help developing countries finance their immunization programs.
+The World Bank has also set aside $12 billion (10.1 billion euros) to help developing countries finance their immunisation programs.

 Moeti said the aim was to vaccinate three percent of Africa’s population by March 2021, and 20 percent by the end of the year.